gluon-framework/site/content/en/docs/gluon-explained/security.md

 - **HTTP is completely disabled** by default
 - **Redirects to other origins are disabled** by default

+Any options reducing security are actively warned against in terminal and documentation.

 <br>

 #### ❌ Dangerous example